Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 We can divide~\cref{fig:nucleo}, which shows the abundances normalised by fixing the total mass fraction of elements with $180 \leq A \leq 200$ (following~\cite{massejection}), into two regions: one from $A = 60$ to $120$, and the other from $A = 120$ to $215$.
 As shown in the figure, the highest abundances occur in the \texttt{Q2.6a01} model, which corresponds to the lowest-spin case in the figure, while the lowest abundances are seen in the \texttt{Q2.6a04} model.
 For lighter elements, the difference between \texttt{Q2.6a01} and \texttt{Q2.6a04} reaches nearly two orders of magnitude.
-For lighter elements, the difference between \texttt{Q2.6a01} and \texttt{Q2.6a04} is nearly two orders of magnitude.
+However, since the corresponding mass ejection for these light-element abundances is small, the resulting ordering should be interpreted with caution, and further convergence tests are required to assess this trend more reliably.

 Despite this, \gls{BHNS} mergers produce fewer light $r$-process elements ($A < 120$) compared to BNS mergers (see the $r$-process results in~\cite{massejection}).
 For heavier elements ($A > 120$), the abundances increase, and all models produce them in comparable amounts.
-The differences between models are minor in this range, which is consistent with the $Y_e$ distributions of the dynamical ejecta (see~\cref{fig:compsejecta200}).
-While comparing our results with the solar abundances, we find that they are generally consistent; however, certain elements are underproduced.
+The differences between models are minor in this range, which is consistent with the $Y_{\mathrm{e}}$ distributions of the dynamical ejecta (see~\cref{fig:compsejecta200}).

+To compare the solar abundances with our results, it is conventional to examine the first, second, and third $r$-process peaks relative to the solar pattern~\citep{massejection, RosswogEM1, robertsnucleo, kyutoku2016tab}.
+According to this comparison, our results are generally consistent with the solar abundances, however, certain elements are underproduced due to the low $Y_{\mathrm{e}}$.
+Because $Y_{\mathrm{e}}$ is very low, we do not expect \gls{BHNS} mergers to produce elements below the second peak~\citep{kyutoku2016tab}.